nandakishormpai/movie_review_predictor/README.md

-#movie_review_predictor
+# Movie review predictor

-Review analysis model
+A Review analysis model

 Python script 'Train.py' used to train the model is made through the source i got from https://machinelearningmastery.com/develop-word-embedding-model-predicting-movie-review-sentiment/

-I worked on prediction script
+## Instructions

-First clone it and what you have to do is paste your review in the text file my_review inside the file my_prediction
+Clone the repo and paste your review in the text file my_review inside the folder my_prediction

+Run train.py

+Run predict.py

+Hope you'll like it.
+Thanks for checking it out !

+## Dependencies
-You should install tensorflow version 1.5.0 or above if you have not.
+Tensorflow version 1.5.0 or above.

-First run train.py

-Then run predict.py

-I hope you get your result..thanks for using